RenegadeLLC/renegade-dev/wp-content/plugins/category-specific-rss-feed-menu/readme.txt

 == Changelog ==

+= 2.1 =
+- Fixed CSS in the admin interface.
+- Sanitization work.
+- Added empty "index.html" file to the plugin folder.

 = 2.0 =

-- WordPress 4.4 compatibility
 - Changed the simple html dom class name to make it more unique.

 = 1.13 =